osnr/TabFS/web/tabfs.md

 </div>

 The files inside a tab's folder directly reflect (and can control) the state of that tab in your browser.
-(TODO: update as I add more)

 <div class="figure">
 <video autoplay loop muted>